zainab-ali/aquascape/docs/chunking/chunk.md

 This page is a reference guide for the `chunk` family of operators.
 It describes the behaviour of `chunks`, `unchunks`, `chunkLimit`, `chunkMin` and `chunkN`.

+As chunk operators have no special error handling or finalizer handling semantics, these are not described.

 The following examples operate on an input stream of charaters, shown below.

 @:example(input) {